NBT-GeTH/pharmvip-cyp2d6/README.md

 ## Usage

-The input VCF and BAM files will be run Astrolabe software to get outputAstrolabe. (outputAstrolabe.out.txt)
+The VCF and BAM files will be used as inputs for running Astrolabe software to get CYP2D6 allele prediction result. (outputAstrolabe.out.txt)
 ```shell
 python diplotype_astrolabe.py outputAstrolabe.out.txt CYP2D6_with_guideline.txt
 ```